Probing Majorana bound states via a pn-junction containing a quantum dot: Results

 \section{Results}

 We now discuss the photon emission of the coupled QD-MBSs-system, where we focus on the signatures of the MBSs and their nonlocality when the QD electrons and MBSs are in resonance.
 Additionally, we investigate the influence of spin relaxation and QP on the PEI and the photon shot noise.
-We start with the regime where resonances of $\uparrow$- and $\downarrow$-electrons with the MBSs are well separated.
+In all cases, we assume $|t_{1\downarrow}|>|t_{1\uparrow}|$, which is the case for the coupling to a Majorana nanowire in a magnetic field under realistic wire parameters \cite{Sticlet2012}.
+We start with the regime where resonances of $\uparrow$- and $\downarrow$ electrons with the MBSs are well separated.
 In this case, we can consider them separately with an effectively spinless model.
 Then we investigate the regime where the resonances are close together which leads to emission processes involving both electron spins.